 Loss of interest in school or extra-curricular activities

 Substance use or abuse

 Many of these issues overlap multiple categories.
-A good example is depression: depression may show up as a depressed mood at home, lost of interest at school, and isolating socially and behaviorally.
+A good example is depression: depression may show up as a depressed mood at home, loss of interest at school, and isolating both socially and behaviorally.

 For teens that have mental health issues or struggles that overlap multiple areas of their life, a residential school for troubled teens is the ideal solution.
 Because schools for troubled teens care for all facets of a teen’s life, they are the most well-equipped places to receive comprehensive help and support.

 Schools for troubled teens also help the parents, caregivers, siblings, and family members of the teen in treatment.
 With regular family therapy as well as in-person family programs, schools for troubled needs can help reconnect the family system.

 Why choose a residential school for your struggling teen over day school?

 Parents thinking about a school for troubled teens are also likely looking at day school options.
 While both have their strengths, there are some key differences that are important to consider:

 For teens that are trying to break bad habits or patterns, it’s important that they receive consistent and continuous support around these efforts.
 While a day school can provide that level of support during the traditional school day, the after-school hours and weekends are left unstructured.
 Having a consistent approach improves positive outcomes, and this is one of the benefits that a residential school for troubled teens provides over a day school.